Confronting the Chaplygin gas with data: background and perturbed cosmic dynamics: Supernovae cosmology for CG models

-\\ \\ From Fig. \ref{fig:LCDM model graphs} on the top panel, as expected, we see that the $\Lambda$CDM model fit the data extremely well.
-Even the $1\sigma$-deviation does not really have an impact on the full range predicted by the $\Lambda$CDM model.
-Furthermore, on the bottom panel, where the residuals are shown, we can see that at no point does the model over-or under-estimate the resulting distance modulus for each supernovae.
-We also note that the average off-set the model has, compared to the data, is $\bar{x}_{res} = -0.0373$ Mpc with a standard deviation of $\sigma_{res} =0.21477$, showing that this is a thigh relation between the model and the data points. \\ \\ As for comparing this results to other results to determine whether or not the model and simulation does indeed work, we saw that our results are not within $1\sigma$ from the Hubble constant parameter value that were determined by Planck2018 collaboration \cite{aghanim2020planck}.
-However, this is actually expected, since it is known that there exists a discrepancy between the predicted Hubble constant values, due to studies using the CMB data, and the studies using the supernovae data.
-It is noted in the research paper \cite{riess20162}, that the supernovae related studies tend to find a higher predicted value than the CMB related studies.
+Regarding comparing these results with other results to determine whether the model and simulation actually work, we saw that our results are not within $1\sigma$ of the Hubble constant parameter value determined by Planck2018 collaboration \cite{aghanim2020planck}.
+However, this is expected, since it is known that there exists a discrepancy between the predicted Hubble constant values, due to studies using the CMB data, and the studies using the supernova data.
+It is noted in the research paper \cite{riess20162}, that supernovae-related studies tend to find a higher predicted value than CMB-related studies.
 It is still uncertain why this discrepancy exists.
-When we compare our results to other supernovae studies, we do see that we are within $1\sigma$ from their results \cite{riess20162}.
-Indicating that our MCMC simulation is indeed working as intended.
+When we compare our results with other supernova studies, we see that we are within $1\sigma$ of their results \cite{riess20162}.
+This indicates that our MCMC simulation is indeed working as intended.